EhsanZ/kitty-bot/README.md

 # Simple Kitty Bot
-An extremely simple script created to have some fun with a kitten bot!
+An extremely simple script created to have some fun with a kitty bot!

 ## Screenshots